Home » Blog-Old » Abrasive Blasting » How To Maintain An Efficient Blast Media Work Mix

 How To Maintain an Efficient Blast Media Work Mix

-If you are reclaiming and reusing your sandblast media, then you need to be aware of what a good sandblast media work mix is and how to maintain it.
+If you are reclaiming and reusing your blast media, then you need to maintain a healthy blast media work mix.
 Having too coarse or too fine of a work mix can cause inconsistent or damaged surface finishes.
 The best way to ensure a consistent and quality surface finish is through maintaining a healthy blast media work mix.

 Signs of A Bad Work Mix